Site Creation with Remote Repositories¶

 Crafter Studio supports site creation with remote repositories and provides two options:

-- Create site based on a blueprint then push to remote bare Git repository
+Create site based on a blueprint then add a remote Git repository

-In the Remote Git Repository URL field you must provide the link to the Git repository you would like to use
+In the Git Repo URL field you must provide the link to the Git repository you would like to use

 In the Authentication field you must select the authentication method to be used to access the Git repository in the previous field.